maisieccino/syseng19-site/research.md

 Web browsers would allow us to implement more advanced features which mobile platforms cannot provide due to the existence of many <code>Javascript</code> libraries such as <code>ReactJS EmberJS, Jquery</code> etc. However, in terms of accessibility, mobile application might be more convenient as native mobile apps does not need to be accessed by using the web browser.

 <span class="lead sub-header">Mobile Application</span><br>
-Since our client wanted it to be a web application, choices are limited to only AngularJS and Ionic which allowed us to build native hybrid web applications.
+Since our client wanted it to be a web application, choices are limited to only <code>AngularJS</code> and <code>Ionic</code> which allowed us to build native hybrid web applications.
 Regardless of the limit of choices, we thought that AngularJS provided us with the tools to deliver the key requirements requested by our client.
 Also, mobile apps are very accessible, since mobile phones are carried around us everywhere, the app can be used anywhere and anytime as long as there is Wifi connection.

 <span class="lead sub-header">Our Decision - Hybrid Mobile Application</span><br>
 Ultimately, we decided to develop a hybrid web application for mobile platforms as we thought that AngularJS and Ionic provided allowed us to build a good application that satisfies the client’s requirements and also allows the application to be very accessible.